Special Education MEd Degree with Diagnostician Certification

 College: Education and Psychology

-Test Score Required: Satisfactory GRE score.
+Test Score Required: Satisfactory GRE score (obtained within the past five years).
 GRE exam waived for applicants with a masters degree or 3.25 or higher GPA on last 60 hours of undergraduate work.

 Certification: Must hold a Texas teacher certification (any field).
 Must submit Texas teaching service record and any other documents required by Texas governing units.

 Letters of Recommendation: Submit three (3) letters of recommendation.
 One of the recommendation letters must be completed by the current principal of the campus in which the candidate is currently employed.

 Admissions Essay: Yes: Must submit a Student Information Sheet (SIS) which includes a Statement of Purpose Essay.